 Basically, the law in New Zealand is if a drunk person leaves your bar, goes and does something stupid like drives a vehicle, you’ll be held responsible if they kill themselves or injure other people.
 That is if it can be proven that they got intoxicated in your bar.

 It definitely makes you think before pouring that 4th or 5th pint of beer.
 I cut off and kicked out many people during my time as manager for being too drunk.

 I even cut off my own boyfriend who was a manager above me.
 That at least was a hilarious story though, because I cut off the owner of the bar that night too, who was just as smashed from a wine/beer/whisky tasting event.

 WILL I ACTUALLY FIND A JOB THOUGH?

-This is the question I get asked most often by Americans who are wanting to know more about the visa.
+Are there really New Zealand jobs for US citizens?
+This is the question I get asked most often by Americans who are wanting to know more about the New Zealand work visa for US citizens.
 The short answer is if you have a friendly attitude and are quick to learn new things, yes you will find a job!

 Unlike American work culture where it is unlikely you’ll find a job unless can make a long-term commitment, New Zealand is used to the working holidayers coming in and finding temporary work.